Slimefun-Addon-Community/LiteXpansion/README.md

 * [Discord](#computer-discord)

 ## :floppy_disk: Download
-To download LiteXpansion please click [here](https://thebusybiscuit.github.io/builds/J3fftw1/LiteXpansion/master/)
+To download LiteXpansion please click here: [Download LiteXpansion](https://thebusybiscuit.github.io/builds/J3fftw1/LiteXpansion/master/)

 **IMPORTANT: As mentioned before, you have to have Slimefun to use LiteXpansion.
 If you do not have Slimefun yet please go here: [Slimefun repository](https://github.com/Slimefun/Slimefun4).
 If you have problems with the download please go here: [Slimefun Wiki](https://github.com/Slimefun/Slimefun4/wiki/Installing-Slimefun)**